NorwegianVeterinaryInstitute/BioinfTraining/conda.md

 There are several several packages installed within several conda enviroments for you to work with on Abel.
 See below.

-> PS: be sure that you did follow at first time login the instructions: [On first time login](https://github.com/NorwegianVeterinaryInstitute/organizational/wiki/Abel-User-Guide) as it automatically configure of where conda is to be found.
+> PS: be sure that you did follow at first time login the instructions: "[On first time login](https://github.com/NorwegianVeterinaryInstitute/organizational/wiki/Abel-User-Guide)" as it automatically configure of where conda is to be found.
 If you did it - you do not need to do it again.

 ## Working with softwares installed in conda environments